How Many Wishlists Should You Have Before a Steam Launch?

 How do I project my wishlist count at launch?

 Use a calibrated forecast that accepts current wishlists + days-to-launch + genre and outputs a probability cone for end-state count.
 The free single-game forecast handles this; the $299 launch report adds re-runnable trajectory analysis.
+For the revenue side of the equation, see the Steam launch revenue estimator walk-through.

 Built by Greg C. — senior software engineer with production ML experience in calibrated prediction.
 Steam Launch Forecaster trains a CQR-calibrated model on a 77K-app Steam corpus.
 See the methodology →